-Buoyancy simply means the upward force acting on an object placed in a liquid (Example: water).
-This force can either make the object to float or at least lighter than the original weight in air.
+Pipeline Buoyancy, buoyancy simply means the upward force acting on an object placed in a liquid (Example: water).
+This force can either make the object to float or at least lighter than the original weight in the air.
 Archimedes Principle was developed out of experiment performed to illustrate the existence of buoyancy force.
-Archimedes principle states that the upward buoyant force that is exerted on a body immersed in a fluid, whether fully or partially submerged, is equal to the weight of the fluid that the body displaces and acts in the upward direction at the center of mass of the displaced fluid.
+Archimedes principle states that the upward buoyant force that is exerted on a body immersed in a fluid, whether fully or partially submerged, is equal to the weight of the fluid that the body displaces and acts in the upward direction at the centre of mass of the displaced fluid.

 Throughout this article, water will be assumed as the liquid medium being considered